Schedule of Classes

 Prerequisites: BMGT 364, BMGT 365, FINC 331 (or FINC 330), MRKT 210, and OPMG 300.
 A capstone study of strategic management that emphasizes the integration of key business functions of management, marketing, finance, production/operations, services, research and development, and information systems to drive organizational success.
 The goal is to apply integrative analysis, practical application, and critical thinking to the conceptual foundation gained in prior coursework and personal experiences.
 Topics include crafting an organizational vision and mission, developing and implementing strategic plans, and evaluating their outcomes.
 Students may receive credit for only one of the following courses: BMGT 495, HMGT 430, MGMT 495, or TMGT 380.

-CSIA 310 Cybersecurity Processes and Technologies (3)
+CSIA 413 Cybersecurity Policy, Plans, and Programs (3)

 Faculty: Onyegbula, Festus C Bldg/Room: Arundel Mills 110 Syllabus Course Materials

-FINC 330 Business Finance (3)
+FINC 331 Finance for General Managers (3)

 IFSM 300 Information Systems in Organizations (3)